SetProtocol/STIPS/STIPS/STIP-003.md

 - `LeverageTokenExchangeIssuance` returns as much ETH2xFLI as it can issue with the full 1000 DAI
 - if the purchase amount is below 20, revert

-User want to issue 20 ETH2xFLI for at max 0.7  ETH
+User want to issue 20 ETH2xFLI for at max 0.7  WETH
 - user calls `issueExactOutputETH` on `LeverageTokenExchangeIssuance` with a msg.value of 0.7
 - `LeverageTokenExchangeIssuance` issues 20 ETH2xFLI with the sent ETH
 - `LeverageTokenExchangeIssuance` returns 20 ETH2xFLI and refunds the unused ETH